marancibia/marancibia.github.io/adb/shared/adb-load-analyze-workshop/predict-churn/predict-churn.md

 ## Task 1: Create a new Database user and access its DB Actions

-1. If you have the Database Actions for the **ADMIN** user still open, you scroll down until you find the _Database Users tile_ under the **Administration** section to open the user management interface.
+1. If you have the Database Actions for the **ADMIN** user still open, look for the **Administration** section, and you will find _Database Users_.
+Click to open the interface for managing users.
     ![Go to Database Users from Database Actions](images/dbactions-database-users-tile.png "")

->  Alternatively, you can navigate to the the Autonomous Database console, and select the option **Database Users** from the _Database Actions_ pull-down menu.
+>  Alternatively, you can navigate from the Autonomous Database console, by selecting the option **Database Users** from the _Database Actions_ pull-down menu.
     ![Go to Database Users from ADB Console](images/adb-console-database-users-menu.png "")

 2. In the Database Users interface that opens, click on **Create User**